Characterisation of the big Ramsey degrees of the generic partial order: Interesting levels and sub-diaries

-\begin{remark} Interesting levels are the analog for subsets of $\Sigma^*$ of the notion of \emph{critical level} for a subset of coding nodes in $\ct$; see for instance Definition 5.1 of \cite{zucker2020} or Definition 5.1.3 of \cite{Balko2021exact} (we note that the two definitions are slightly different). \end{remark} Given $S\subseteq \Sigma^*$ and levels $\ell<\ell'$, we call a level $\ell'$ a \emph{duplicate of $\ell$} if $S$ contains no word of length $\ell$ and moreover for every $u\in S$ of length greater than $\ell'$ it holds that $u_\ell=u_{\ell'}$.
-By checking definitions of $\lexleq$, $\lexlt$, $\preceq$ and $\eltleq$ one can derive the following simple result.
+\begin{remark} Interesting levels are the analog for subsets of $\Sigma^*$ of the notion of \emph{critical level} for a subset of coding nodes in $\ct$; see for instance Definition 5.1 of \cite{zucker2020} or Definition 5.1.3 of \cite{Balko2021exact} (we note that the two definitions are slightly different). \end{remark} Given $S\subseteq \Sigma^*$ and levels $\ell<\ell'$, we call a level $\ell'$ a \emph{duplicate of $\ell$} if $S$ contains no word of length $\ell$ or $\ell'$ and moreover for every $u\in S$ of length greater than $\ell'$ it holds that $u_\ell=u_{\ell'}$.
+(Equivalently, all words in $S$ pass the level $\ell'$ in the same way as they pass the earlier level $\ell$.)
+By checking definitions of $\lexleq$, $\preceq$ and $\eltleq$ one can derive the following simple result.